moxin-org/moly-server/README.md

 3. Copy the plugin DLL from that archive `.\lib\wasmedge\wasmedgePluginWasiNN.dll` to `Program Files\WasmEdge\lib\`

-4. Then use `cargo` to build and run the Moly server:
+4. Then use `cargo` to build and run Moly Local:

     ```sh
-    cd moly-server
+    cd moly-local
-    cargo run -p moly-server
+    cargo run -p moly-local
     ```

 ## Development